 Required claim information

-- The telephone number or numbers that received the qualifying text messages must be included on the claim form.
+- They must include the telephone number or numbers that received the qualifying text messages on the claim form.

 Payout options